 Seagrass and soft blues in coastal kitchen designs evoke the calm and refreshing vibes of the seashore.
 Incorporating seagrass into furniture pieces like bar stools or placemats can add texture and a touch of nature without overwhelming the space.
 Soft blue tones on walls, backsplashes, or cabinets complement the seagrass with their soothing presence.
 This combination is not only aesthetically pleasing but also creates a serene environment ideal for cooking and socializing.
 Choose this design to bring the tranquility of the coast into your kitchen.

-- Furniture: Natural seagrass woven bar stools with bamboo-style frames
+- Furniture: rattan counter-height bar stools with woven backs and natural wood frames

-- Lighting: Large woven rattan dome pendant lights with chain suspension
+- Lighting: oversized woven seagrass dome pendant lights with chain suspension

 16. Driftwood Accents in Modern Kitchens